-The Washington-based civil rights and advocacy organization urges community members to report any bias incidents to police and to CAIR-WA’s Civil Rights Department at 206.367.4081 or by filing a report at: http://cairseattle.org/get-help
+The Washington-based civil rights and advocacy organization urges community members to report any bias incidents to police and to CAIR-WA’s Civil Rights Department at 206.367.4081 or by filing a report on our get help page.

 "We have seen a disturbing increase in anti-Muslim bullying and intimidation in schools and on campuses in our region," said CAIR-WA Media & Outreach Director Sarah Stuteville, citing a pilot study by the organization showing more than 60 percent of Muslim students surveyed have reported feeling unsafe since 2016.
 "All students deserve the right to pursue an education in a safe and supportive environment."

 CAIR-WA does work with local schools to help combat religious bullying, harassment, and intimidation.
 The organization has reached out to administrators at Western to offer resources and support.